 Professor of Law at University of Texas School of Law

-Professor Tara Grove's scholarship focuses on federal courts and constitutional law.
+Professor Tara Grove's scholarship focuses on the federal judiciary and constitutional law.

 Tyler Lindley